Lake Hubert Conservation Association

 Starry Stonewort confirmed in Middle Cullen Lake in Crow Wing County

 Starry Stonewort is an aquatic invasive species from Western Europe and Asia that was first found in Minnesota in 2015.
-It creates thick matts of vegetation and is destructive to water recreational activities and native habitat.
+It creates thick mats of vegetation and is destructive to water recreational activities and native habitat.
 Until now, it has been considered rare in Minnesota and has not been in our area.
 It can be controlled but it cannot be eradicated.
 This creates new urgency about cleaning any watercraft properly before bringing it into our lake.
 We plan to research what other steps can be taken to monitor Lake Hubert for it, and to educate the public about the risks of AIS.

 Photo credit, MAISRC